International Harvester: Motorhomes

 In the 1970s, motorhomes were manufactured using IHC engines and bare chassis.
 Most of the bodies were constructed of fiberglass.

 Commercial trucks (Truck and Engine Division)

 International Harvester was an early manufacturer of medium- and heavy-duty trucks.
 Although based upon truck chassis, IH also became the leading manufacturer of the chassis portion of body-on-chassis conventional (type C) school buses.
 In 1962, IH offered the International Harvester Loadstar which became the premier medium-duty truck.
 In 1978, IH offered the International Harvester S-Series, which replaced the Loadstar in 1979.

 With the truck and engine divisions remaining following the 1985 sale of the agricultural division, International Harvester Company changed their corporate name to Navistar International in 1986.
 Today, Navistar International's subsidiary, International Truck and Engine Corporation, manufactures and markets trucks and engines under the International brand name.
 From 1983 to 2010, Ford Motor Company offered International V8 diesel engines in heavy-duty pickup trucks, vans, and SUVs (using the Power Stroke name after 1994).

+1920s

+The following truck models are known from the 1920s.